 There are numerous islands in the Exumas, but Great Exumas serves as the anchor for tourism.
 It remains laid back while being able to accommodate tourists who need a little luxury in their getaway.
 As far as things to see and do, they all revolve around the outdoors and include beaches, a nature reserve, and some unique land formations.

 You will find a large number of beaches to consider on the island.
 Whether you prefer people watching, or you prefer a quieter spot, you can find what you want.
 Click on the name of the beach to read a detailed article concerning that specific beach.

 Hooper's Bay Beach: The beach is north of George Town and and about 5 miles from the airport.
 You can park on the peninsula that forms the Bay, and walk the short path from there.

-Do you like spending time outside?
-You might be pleased to know the island has a nice nature preserve on it.
+Do you enjoy being outdoors?
+You might be happy to find out that the island has an interesting nature preserve on it.

-Moriah Harbour Cay is a nature preserve located within central Great Exuma.
+Moriah Harbour Cay is a nature preserve found within central Great Exuma.
 Moriah Harbour Cay serves as a great spot to learn about one of the Bahamas varied eco systems, the coastal zone.

 |Moriah Harbour Cay||Nature Sanctuary/Wildlife Reserve||Central Great Exuma||Great Exuma|

 Help us improve!
 We welcome your corrections and suggestions.